 30 Fierce Barbra Streisand Quotes

 Barbra Streisand is an artist of many talents.
-In addition to her famed singing and songwriting career, she’s also a celebrated actress and filmmaker with a host of accolades and awards—including two Oscars, nine Golden Globes, 10 Grammys, six Emmys, and one Tony—on her resume.
-While she may be one of the best-selling artists of all time, what truly makes her memorable is her total originality.
+In addition to her famed singing and songwriting career, she’s also a celebrated actress and filmmaker with a host of accolades and awards—including two Oscars, nine Golden Globes, 10 Grammys, six Emmys, and one Tony—on her resume (so far).
+While Streisand, who turns 76 years old today, may be one of the best-selling artists of all time, what truly makes her memorable is her total originality.
 While her creative talents made her a star, her no-nonsense attitude has made her an icon, as evidenced by the quotes below.

 1. ON HER WILD YOUTH.